 We were told Rusty is good with the children but we feel he should not be in a home with young children.
 He lives with a Chihauahau but has not had much socialisation with other dogs and actually needs very careful introductions over time.
 A no to cats.
 He came in needing some lead training, recall work, but in the right home, we are sure he will quickly learn what he has missed out on.

 We were told he was very noisy with people entering the home, however our volunteer did not feel intimidated and probably more excitement at a new person than anything else.

-Rusty is now in the kennels where he has been fine around the other dogs.
+Rusty when in the kennels was fine around the other dogs.
 Bonds with his handlers and can become protective so needs an experienced home that has the time and patience to work with this super lad.